-- Chapter roster which should include full and accurate names, phone numbers, e- mail, addresses, officer positions, and membership status for ALL members. - Advisors contact information. - Semester calendar of Chapter/Colony/Interest Group activities. - Updated chapter Constitution, Bylaws, Recruitment/Intake dates and programs, New Member/Associate Education Programs, and other documents where applicable or requested.
+- Organization information sheet which should include full and accurate names, phone numbers, email, addresses, and membership status for ALL members - · Officer roster - · Advisor contact information - Semester calendar of Chapter/Colony/Interest Group activities - Updated chapter Constitution, Bylaws, Recruitment/Intake dates and programs, New Member/ Associate Programs and other documents where applicable or upon request

-To be eligible for Continued Recognition, a chapter must provide the above information to the Office of Fraternity & Sorority Life by the second Friday of each semester, or as indicated on the Office of Fraternity & Sorority Life calendar.
-Failure to provide this information may result in a review of the organization's recognition status with the University and could result in judicial action.
+To be eligible for Continued Recognition, a chapter must provide the following information to the Office of Fraternity & Sorority Life by the second Friday of each semester, or as indicated on the Office of Fraternity & Sorority Life calendar.
+Failure to provide this information will result in a review of the organizations status with the University and may result in judicial action.

 Signed copies of the Shippensburg University Office of Fraternity & Sorority Life Anti-Hazing Agreement must be on file in the Office of Fraternity & Sorority Life for ALL chapter members and new members.

-Signed copies of the Shippensburg University Office of Fraternity & Sorority Life Membership Agreement Form must be on file in the Office of Fraternity & Sorority Life for ALL chapter members and new members.
+Signed copies of the Shippensburg University Office of Fraternity & Sorority Life Eligibility/Grade Release Information Card must be on file in the Office of Fraternity & Sorority Life for ALL chapter members and new members.